Bluegrass Warhorses

 The Bluegrass Warhorses were a professional indoor American football team based in Lexington, Kentucky.
 The team joined the Continental Indoor Football League (CIFL) in 2014 as an expansion team.
-The Warhorses were the second indoor football team based in Lexington.
-(The Kentucky Horsemen of the United Indoor Football and af2 were the first.)
-The owner of the Warhorses is JaQuar Sanders.
-The Warhorses played their home games at the Alltech Arena inside of Kentucky Horse Park but were forced to cancel their last four home games "due to unpaid arena rent and other bills".
+The Warhorses were the second indoor football team based in Lexington, after the Kentucky Horsemen of the United Indoor Football and af2.
+The owner of the Warhorses was JaQuar Sanders.
+The Warhorses played their home games at Alltech Arena inside of Kentucky Horse Park, but were forced to cancel their last four home games "due to unpaid arena rent and other bills" because the money was kept by the coach.

 Franchise history

 2014

-The franchise was first announced in May 2013.
-It announced that the Warhorses would be playing at the Alltech Arena on the grounds of the Kentucky Horse Park.
+The franchise was first announced in May 2013 and that the Warhorses would be playing at Alltech Arena on the grounds of the Kentucky Horse Park.
 In July, it was announced the Warhorses would be a member of the Continental Indoor Football League.
 Harry Lewis was introduced in August as the team's first head coach.
-With former University of Kentucky quarterback, Shane Boyd leading the Warhorses, they fell to the Northern Kentucky River Monsters 20–36, in what became an internet sensation game, due to Jared Lorenzen's 320-pound quarterback play.
-The team fell into financial problems halfway through the season, cancellation of their four remaining home dates, and moving the league to seek new ownership for a possible 2015 season.
+With former University of Kentucky quarterback, Shane Boyd leading the Warhorses, they fell to the Northern Kentucky River Monsters 36–20, in what became a viral game, due to Northern Kentucky's 320-pound quarterback, Jared Lorenzen.
+The team fell into financial problems halfway through the season, cancellation of their four remaining home dates, moving the league to seek new ownership for a possible 2015 season.